motorsportsresearch/atlas-public/docs/index.md

     {% endfor %}
 </ul>

 ## Features
 ### Comprehensive Tuning Suite:
-* Enables in-depth ECU research and to full recalibration capabilities through an automatic ROM analysis and table match function
 * Supports multiple platforms, including Windows, Mac OS X (including M-series), and Linux (including SteamOS and Raspbian), leveraging Java and open-source libraries
-* Integrates the Ghidra SRE Framework bundle to analyze tables and emulate ROM machine code
+* Enables tuners to create new logic for the ECU with the Atlas custom feature designer, a visual logic node graph that instantly compiles new custom logic for your tune

 ### Versatile Connectivity:
 * Supports the Tactrix OpenPort 2.0, OBDLink wireless and wired adapters as well as various ELM327 adapters via direct serial/COM connection with a natively-written driver in Atlas
+* Protects your ECU with custom brick protection that far exceeds OEM recovery capabilities, making your tunes more dependable
+* Provides ultra-quick flashing with an entirely custom flash routine, sporting compression and advanced map delta checking

 ### Advanced Visualization and Editing:
+* Enables comfortable night-time tuning with a carefully crafted dark mode interface
-* Provides 2D and 3D OpenGL visualizations for gauges, tables, and function charts
+* Provides modern, battery-efficient 2D and 3D visualizations for gauges, tables, and function charts
-* Offers a 1-2 dimension table editor with common arithmetic functions for efficient calibration editing
+* Offers a 2-3 dimension table editor with sophisticated, re-imagined interactions for fast and efficient map editing
-* Includes a live table definition interface to manage project tables and expedite table definition
-* Features a value scaling configuration UI to rapidly create new scaling operations as they are identified within ECU logic
+* Features a carefully tailored plotting and visualization system to quickly interpret valuable datalogs

 ### Comprehensive Documentation and Diagnostics:
 * Allows customization of memory parameters to notate ECU RAM offsets corresponding to specific metrics (e.g., RPM, Requested Torque, etc.)